kevgo/text-runner/text-runner-engine/DEVELOPMENT.md

 number of [commands](src/commands/).
 To run Text-Runner, you instantiate one of these commands with [configuration data](src/configuration/data.ts) and call their `execute` method.
 Please note that the Text-Runner configuration file is considered a part of the [text-runner-cli](../text-runner-cli) wrapper.
-The core engine does not load it automatically.
+The engine does not load it automatically.

 The Text-Runner engine is headless.
 When testing documentation, all it does is